oracle/python-cx_Oracle/doc/src/api_manual/cursor.rst

         mentioned in PEP 249 as an optional extension.

+.. data:: Cursor.lastrowid

+    This read-only attribute returns the rowid of the last row modified by the cursor.
+If no row was modified by the last operation performed on the cursor, the value None is returned.

+    .. versionadded:: 7.3

 .. attribute:: Cursor.outputtypehandler

     This read-write attribute specifies a method called for each column that is